Roger Rosengarten: College career

 In Rosengarten's first two seasons in 2020 and 2021 he played in a combined five games with no starts.
 In the 2022 season, Rosengarten played in and started all 13 games for the Huskies at right tackle.
 For his performance on the 2022 season, Rosengarten was named First Team Freshman All-American.
 During the 2023 season, Rosengarten was a part of the Huskies' Joe Moore Award-winning offensive line, which is awarded to the nation's best offensive line.
 After the conclusion of the 2023 season, Rosengarten decided to declare for the 2024 NFL draft.

 Professional career

 Rosengarten was selected by the Baltimore Ravens in the second round of the 2024 NFL draft with the 62nd overall pick.
-He made his NFL debut in Week 1 against the Chiefs and made his first start in Week 4 against the Bills.
-He appeared in all 17 regular season games and started 14 as a rookie in the 2024 season.
-He was named to the PFWA All-Rookie Team.
+He made his NFL debut in a Week 1 road loss to the Kansas City Chiefs, and made his first career start in a Week 4 win at home against the Buffalo Bills.
+He appeared in all 17 regular season games with 14 starts in his rookie season.
+Rosengarten was named to the PFWA All-Rookie Team for his efforts.